Abraham Lincoln Presidential Library and Museum

 The Abraham Lincoln Presidential Library and Museum documents the life of the 16th U.S. president, Abraham Lincoln, and the course of the American Civil War.
 Combining traditional scholarship with 21st-century showmanship techniques, the museum ranks as one of the most visited presidential libraries.

 Its library, in addition to housing an extensive collection on Lincoln, also houses the collection of the Illinois State Historical Library, founded by the state in 1889.
-The library and museum is located in the state capital of Springfield, Illinois, and is overseen as an agency of the state’s government; unlike the fifteen other presidential libraries and museums, it is not currently affiliated with the National Archives and Records Administration.
+The library and museum is located in the state capital of Springfield, Illinois, and is overseen as an agency of the Illinois state government.
+Unlike the fifteen other presidential libraries and museums, it is not currently affiliated with the National Archives and Records Administration.